zkturman/MScCoursework/README.md

 # MSc Coursework
-Includes overall MSc in Computer Science coursework for 20/21 school year
+Includes overall MSc in Computer Science coursework for 20/21 school year.

 ## Programming in C
 This course focused on learning basic coding principles for the C language.
 All assignments required following an in-house style guide, which can be found [here][progInC styleGuide].
 This course featured four main programming projects, and each featured a heavy emphasis on test-driven development.